S-corporation home office deductions, reimbursements and expenses

 - mortgage interest (taken from the monthly mortgage billing statement or a loan amortization statement you can create online)

 Multiply the total of these expenses by the business use percentage to determine the amount to be reimbursed.
-Total up all the business expenses listed on the form, including the home office amount, and write a check from the corporation to yourself for this amount.
+Total up all the business expenses listed on the form and write a check from the corporation to yourself for this amount.
 To be clear, this only applies if you claim the home office deduction if you have your own business and use a portion of your home for your business.
 It is no longer allowed for employees under TCJA.

 You must reduce the amount of your itemized deduction for real estate taxes and mortgage interest by the amount of reimbursement you receive from your corporation during the year for these items.
 If your real estate taxes for the year are $10,000, but in the course of the year you were reimbursed $2,000 by the corporation, you can only deduct $8,000 in real estate taxes on Schedule A.

-Deducting, or being reimbursed for, a home office today will no longer turn around and bite you in the arse when you sell your personal residence, as had been the case in the past.
+Deducting, or being reimbursed for, a home office today will no longer be detrimental when you sell your personal residence, as had been the case in the past.
 If the home office is within the same “dwelling unit” as the residential portion of your home, you are treated as using the entire home as a principal residence.

 If the office space was 10% of the total area of your home, you DO NOT have to pay income tax on 10% of the gain from the sale.
 You will be able to exclude the entire gain, up to the $250,000 or $500,000 limits, if you qualify, less any “post-May 6, 1997” depreciation.
 You must report any depreciation you deducted on the home office after May 6, 1997 as “unrecaptured Section 1250 gain,” which will be taxed at the capital gains rates up to a maximum of 25%.